Sal Travel Information

 The official language is Portuguese and a patois known as Crioulo.

-A 10 percent tip should be given if no service charge has been added to the bill.
+At least 10 percent tip should be given if no service charge has been added to the bill, and tips should be in local currency.

 Visits to Cape Verde are usually trouble free.
 The political situation is stable and the crime rate is low.
 The only danger is presented by occasional hazardous sea conditions around the islands.